usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 Run the Executable
 --------------------------------

-Next, build the package and run the node.
-To do this navigate to ``ariac_ws`` and run the following commands:
+Next, build the package and run the node:

 .. code-block:: bash